mcallaghan/ml-map/docs/source/training/finetuning.md

 ## Datasets

-The first step is to get our data (shown below with a very small sample) the huggingface [datasets](https://huggingface.co/docs/datasets/index) format.
+The first step is to get our data (shown below with a small sample) into the huggingface [datasets](https://huggingface.co/docs/datasets/index) format.

 ```{code-cell} ipython3
 :tags: [thebe-init]